-- Look at what’s trending on Twitter (by hashtag), Instagram, or Facebook and write an opinion piece about the topic at hand.
+- Look at what’s trending on Twitter (by a hashtag), Instagram, or Facebook and write an opinion piece about the topic at hand.
 Remember to use your researching skills to back up your argument.
-Anything that ties back to the topics your book(s) focus on are a plus.
+Anything that ties back to the topics your book(s) focus on is a plus.

 - What have you read recently that you loved or hated?
 What is your favorite book of all time?
 Why do you prefer one specific genre over another?
 Or do you no longer read at all, and why?

 - What challenges or fears have you faced in life and overcome?
 Inspirational writing is always popular.

 - Make a top 10 list.
 From nail colors to the best advice on book cover concepts; do your research and show off what you’ve found.
 Again, if you can tie this back to the content of your book(s), all the better.